afmkt/syncraft/docs/internal/lexer-dfa-integration.md

   - picks the longest match among an allowed tag set (if provided),
   - resolves ties via centralized priority,
   - consumes input and produces exactly one AST value (map/bimap-able),
-  - applies centralized mode transitions and trimming rules.
+  - applies centralized mode transitions.
 - Central policy (skip/priority/modes) is defined once and consulted by all FA terminals.

 ## Implementation status (as of 2025-09-26)